 Classic camera designer Leica got even more classic with the Sofort, the company’s first instant film camera.
 After launching the instant camera in the fall of 2016, Leica hasn’t forgotten about the little film camera — on Friday, September 21, Leica launched a new black version of the Sofort.
 The camera, named after the German word for “immediately,” is now available in black, mint, and white and joins the instant film trend.

 The Sofort is wrapped up in a stylish body that is expected from a camera with the Leica name.
-The camera will come in three colors that the designer says reflects the fun of instant photography — mint, orange, and white.
+The camera is available in three colors that the designer says reflects the fun of instant photography.

 The design is not entirely retro-inspired — a tiny rectangular mirror on the front of the camera acts as a compositional aid for selfies.